 The school may use informal discipline to prevent the student from being removed from school.
-When a student refuses to accept the usual discipline for an infraction, the refusal can result in a sterner action such as suspension or expulsion.
+When a student refuses to accept the usual discipline for an infraction, the refusal can result in an additional action.

 23. Aiding or abetting violation of school rules